simtownai/simtown/README.md

   - header is not attached to top of the screen when typing on iphone -> other user's messages are not visible
   - (?)when clicking outside of chat return control to the game
   - group chat for humans
-- anonymous loggin with just name
+- anonymous login with just name

 ## nice to have